Sub-eikonal Structure of High-Energy Deep-Inelastic Scattering: Summary of results for the dipole sub-eikonal corrections

 Let us start from the longitudinal structure function, eq.~\eqref{SumLongy-a}.
 In this case, all operator combinations entering the result vanish when the dipole size goes to zero, and this is sufficient to make the whole expression finite.
 Therefore, the longitudinal structure function is not affected by any divergence at this order.

-The situation is different for the transverse structure functions $F_T$, and $g_1$, and $g_1^f$, in eqs.~\eqref{SumTransv-a}, \eqref{SumAsym-a}, and \eqref{SumAsym-aNS}, respectively.
-Also in these cases, the sub-eikonal corrections can be written in terms of dipole-type operators that vanish in the small-dipole limit, so that double-logarithmic singularities are absent.
+The situation is different for the transverse structure functions $F_T$, and $g_1$, and $g_1^{q, {\rm NS}}$, in eqs.~\eqref{SumTransv-a}, \eqref{SumAsym-a}, and \eqref{SumAsym-aNS}, respectively.
+(For notational simplicity, in what follows we suppress the label $(a)$ and write $Q_5^{\rm NS}$ and $\Psi_5^{\rm NS}$ for the chosen non-singlet projection.)
+Also in these cases, the sub-eikonal corrections can be written in terms of dipole-type operators that vanish in the small-dipole limit, so that the leading small-dipole singularity of the fixed-order transverse integral is absent.
 However, this suppression is not sufficient to make the full expressions finite, and a logarithmic divergence remains.
-This logarithm is precisely the one generated by the one-loop high-energy evolution of the operator $Q_1(x_\perp)$ for $F_T$ and of $Q_5(x_\perp)$ for $g_1$, and $Q_5^f(x_\perp)$ for $g_1^f$.
-Indeed, the evolution equations for $Q_1(x_\perp)$, $Q_5(x_\perp)$, and $Q^f_5(x_\perp)$ (and similarly for the Hermitian-conjugate operators) are~\cite{Chirilli:2021lif,Chirilli:SubeikDIS}
+This logarithm is precisely the one generated by the one-loop high-energy evolution of the operator $Q^f_1(x_\perp)$ for $F_T$ and of $Q^f_5(x_\perp)$ for $g_1$, and $Q_5^{{\rm NS}}(x_\perp)$ for $g_1^{q,{NS}}$.
+Indeed, the evolution equations for $Q^f_1(x_\perp)$, $Q^f_5(x_\perp)$, and $Q^{\rm NS}_5(x_\perp)$ (and similarly for the Hermitian-conjugate operators) are~\cite{Chirilli:2021lif,Chirilli:2026pkv}